Hiding a Light Vector Boson from Terrestrial Experiments: A Chargephobic Dark Photon: Renormalization Group Equations

 \section{Renormalization Group Equations}

 In the chargephobic limit, $X^\mu$ couples the linear combination $- j^{\rm EM}_\mu + j^{B-L}_\mu$, corresponding to the mixing angle $\varphi = 3\pi/4$, or equivalently $\epsilon e = - g_{B-L}$.
 The mixing angle is not stable under renormalization group evolution.
 We can determine the running of $\varphi$ by first determining the RGEs of the individual couplings.
 RGEs have been considered before in similar contexts \cite{delAguila:1988jz, delAguila:1995rb,Babu:1996vt, Dienes:1996zr}.
-In our case, the RGEs are given by
+In our case, the RGEs are given by \begin{widetext}

-where $\mu$ is the renormalization scale and the charges of the matter fermions contributing to the RGEs are given by $Q_i$ (EM) and $q_i$ ($B-L$) in Sec.~\ref{sec:vectorbosonsEMBminusL}.
+\end{widetext} where $\mu$ is the renormalization scale and the charges of the matter fermions contributing to the RGEs are given by $Q_i$ (EM) and $q_i$ ($B-L$) in Sec.~\ref{sec:vectorbosonsEMBminusL}.
 Below $\sqrt{s} \sim 2\, \gev$, QCD is non-perturbative and it is mesons rather than quarks that determine thresholds in RGEs.
 For a detailed treatment see for example, \cite{Eidelman:1995ny, Jegerlehner:2006ju}.
 The precision obtained from this full treatment is not necessary to derive our constraints.
 Instead, we employ the following simplification: In the non-perturbative regime, $\sqrt{s} < 2\, \gev$, quarks are included perturbatively into the RGE at a scale corresponding to lightest meson that ``contains'' the quarks.
 Namely, the up and down quark charges are added at the pion mass, the strange quark at the mass of the lightest Kaon, and the charm at the mass of the lightest D meson.

+We can solve the RGEs, Eqs.~(\ref{coupRGE1})-(\ref{coupRGE3}), to obtain the running of the dark mixing angle as a function of the renormalization scale.
+This is illustrated in Fig.~\ref{fig:angleevolution}, where we show the extent of $\varphi(\mu)$ evolution following any given initial value $\varphi_0$($\mu = m_e$) up to $\varphi(\mu = 60 \; {\rm GeV})$.
+Overall, the shifts are relatively modest, which is evident in how the needles on the compass plot are slightly shifted shown in Fig.~\ref{fig:angleevolution}.
+Notice that the angle $\varphi(\mu)$ can shift towards positive or negative values depending on the initial value.

-The sum of charges at each mass threshold is shown in Fig. \ref{chargeSumFigures} for various configurations of charge assignments.
+In the chargephobic model, we numerically solve Eqs.~(\ref{coupRGE1})--(\ref{coupRGE3}) to obtain the running of $x_e$ as shown in Fig.~\ref{chargeSumFigures}, which also shows the sum of charges at each mass threshold for various configurations of charge assignments.

-We numerically solve Eqs.~(\ref{coupRGE1})--(\ref{coupRGE3}) to obtain the running of $x_e$ in the chargephobic model as shown in Fig.~\ref{chargeSumFigures}.
 However, one can understand the results more easily by working in the limit $g_X = \sqrt{(\ve e)^2+g_{B-L}^2} \ll e$, and then the RGEs simplify to

 Here, we have taken $\gbl$ to be constant since the leading contribution to its running is $\mathcal{O}(g_X^3)$ as compared with $\ve e$ that receives its leading contribution at order $\mathcal{O}(g_X e^2)$.
 Interestingly, leptons do not contribute to the running of $\ve e$.
 This is clear because the lepton charges satisfy $Q_l^2 = Q_l q_l$ (and neutrinos do not contribute $q_\nu=0$), and so at the chargephobic mixing angle, $\ve e = -\gbl$, the contribution of leptons to the term in square brackets in Eq.~(\ref{simplifiedRGEeqn}) vanishes.